Norfolk and Western 611: Second mainline excursion service

 On May 24, No. 611 was towed out of the VMT; it was moved to the NCTM the next day.
-(Note: It was moved to Spencer, North Carolina, by NS No. 8103, an SD70ACe diesel locomotive painted in Norfolk and Western colors.)
+(Note: It was moved to Spencer, North Carolina, by NS No. 8103, an SD70ACe heritage unit diesel locomotive painted in Norfolk and Western colors.)
 Moorman removed the first bolt from No. 611 at the Streamliners at Spencer event the following weekend, ceremonially beginning the restoration work.
 On June 2, the actual work was begun by the Steam Operations Corporation with the help of 75 volunteers, including several from the Age of Steam Roundhouse in Sugarcreek, Ohio.
 By July 1, the locomotive had been stripped down.
 The restoration work included installing new flues and rear flue sheet; boiler work; and repairs to the locomotive's trucks, tender, superheaters, boiler staybolts, cross-compound air pumps, safety valves, running gear, and air brakes.
 It met the Federal Railroad Administration's (FRA) safety guidelines and certification requirements.
 On July 25, the Fire Up 611! committee and the NCTM offered behind-the-scenes tours of No. 611's restoration progress.

 On February 23, 2015, No. 611's boiler passed a hydrostatic test; it was test-fired on March 31.
 Around April, the VMT filed with the United States Patent and Trademark Office (USPTO) to secure trademark rights related to No. 611 for the products, services, and media.
 The locomotive was also reassembled and repainted with paint donated from Axalta.
 On May 9, No. 611 moved under its own power for the first time in nearly 21 years.
 On May 15, Claytor resigned his position to protest the VMT board's decision to engrave No. 611 with the words The Spirit of Roanoke; he was replaced by executive search consultant Jim Stump.
 On May 21, the locomotive completed a round-trip mainline test run between Spencer and Greensboro, North Carolina.
 But upon returning to Spencer, the wye at nearby Salisbury was too tight for the train to be turned around, as the locomotive's cab came in contact with its tender.
 The crew returned the train to the NCTM running backward.
 (Note: In preparation for its second excursion career, No. 611 received another ex-L&N Big Emma auxiliary tender VMTX No. 250001.)